Spannocchia has offered a unique farm and agritourism internship program for more than 25 years, with many international interns!

 Interns live in double-occupancy rooms, share all meals together, work together, and often spend free time together.

 The interns have use of a vehicle one afternoon a week for a trip to neighboring town of Rosia for grocery shopping.

 There are a number of recreational possibilities at Spannocchia including hiking trails, dirt roads for running, forests for foraging wild herbs and mushrooms and a swimming pool.
 Interns also enjoy learning to cook Tuscan cuisine and making homemade preserves from fresh fruits on the farm.
 The views of the countryside and surrounding farm inspire painting, drawing and other forms of artistic expression.

-The farm internship program is based on a 45-50 hour week.
+The farm and agritourism internship program is based on a 45-50 hour week.
 Approximately 35+ hours are devoted to farm/maintenance work and 10-15 hours are devoted to the educational component of the program.
 Interns rotate helping with dinner service and weekend duties.

 |8:00 to 1:00||Farm Work||Farm Work||Farm Work||Farm Work||Field Trip||Free Time||Free Time|

 (Van available for trip to town)